 My attempts at inducing involved the co-operation of my partner, and a lot of breast suckling to stimulate the milk-making process.
 This was somewhat successful and I was able to produce some milk, and the odd time, an exciting little spray of milk.

 Of course, I was not satisfied with the amount of milk I was making, so I opted to add domperidone into the mix.
 This turned out to be a great addition, and within a few months I was able to produce almost 2oz of milk a day.
-This may not sound like a lot, but you should be aware that inducing seldom gives you the amount of milk that you would have if you you had gone through a pregnancy – the two can not be equated – the hormonal changes in the body during a pregnancy are just not something that we can fully duplicate.
-That being said…
+This may not sound like a lot, but you should be aware that inducing seldom gives you the amount of milk that you would have if you had gone through a pregnancy — the two cannot be equated — the hormonal changes in the body during a pregnancy are just not something that we can fully duplicate.
+That being said...

 The Newman-Goldfarb Menopause Protocol

-The Newman-Goldfarb lactation protocols are designed mimic the hormonal changes in the body during pregnancy.
+The Newman-Goldfarb lactation protocols are designed to mimic the hormonal changes in the body during pregnancy.
 After a period of time, the protocol is abruptly stopped.
 This sudden change in hormone levels, along with breast pumping, will encourage milk production.

 For menopausal women (and/or women over the age of 35) there is a slightly modified protocol that does not use the estrogen/progesterone combination birth control as there are some health risks — the menopause protocol instead relies on using just the progesterone component in combination with domperidone.